-You can distinguish target audiences by several characteristics, such as:
+So how are target audiences defined?
+You can distinguish them by several characteristics, such as:

 - Buying decisions

-Now that you know the answer to “What is a target audience?” let’s take a deeper dive into target audiences by exploring the different types and some examples to fully understand how you can use target audiences to strengthen your marketing campaigns.
+Now let’s take a deeper dive into target audiences by exploring the different types and some examples to fully understand how you can use them to strengthen your marketing campaigns.

 3 target audience types to know